A-03125

 Enforcement Authority

+Attorney General enforcement.
 The Attorney General may initiate an investigation if a preponderance of the evidence, including the summary of the most recent disparate impact analysis, establishes a suspicion of a violation.
-The Attorney General may also initiate any action or proceeding in any court of competent jurisdiction for correction of any violation, including mandating compliance.
+The Attorney General may also initiate an action or proceeding in any court of competent jurisdiction for correction of any violation.
 No private right of action is created.
-No cure period or safe harbor is specified.

 Penalties

-The statute authorizes the Attorney General to seek mandating compliance and 'such other relief as may be appropriate' but does not specify statutory damages, civil penalties, or monetary remedy amounts.
-No attorney fees provision.
+The statute authorizes the Attorney General to seek mandating compliance and 'such other relief as may be appropriate.'
+No specific monetary penalties, statutory damages, or fee-shifting provisions are enumerated.

 Who Is Covered